scooptix/simpl3r_prot3ct_init/README.md

 Update Authority Private Key: The private key of your wallet that holds the Update Authority to all your NFTs.
 You can export it from your Phantom wallet in Security & Privacy.

 RPC Node: Url to your solana mainnet-beta RPC node.
 If you do not have access to a RPC Node, please contact your Simpl3r representative.

+Creator Wallet: Your Creator Wallet public key from which we will deduct 5% of the royalties as payment for Prot3ct.
+This can be reverted at any time.